Amlodipine/benazepril (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, diabetes, heart or blood vessel disease, heart failure, or a history of allergies or asthma.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel disease, heart failure, or diabetes.

 - This medicine may cause the following problems: